Tejas1546/tce_dev-ops/day 4/README.md

 ### Build Commands

-- `FROM`: Define base image or parent image of the application.
-  - Every Dockerfile must start with this.
+- `FROM`: Specifies the base image for the Docker container.
+Every Dockerfile must begin with this instruction.

-- `COPY`: Copy a file or directory from local machine into Docker image.
+- `COPY`: Copies files or directories from the host machine into the container.

-- `ADD`: Same as `COPY`, but also used for downloading packages from the internet into Docker image.
+- `ADD`: Similar to `COPY`, but can also download files from the internet directly into the container.

-- `RUN`: Install packages or dependencies in a container.
+- `RUN`: Executes commands inside the container, commonly used for installing packages or dependencies.

-### .dockerignore
+### `.dockerignore`

-- Used to ignore unnecessary files/packages while building Docker images.
+- The `.dockerignore` file is used to exclude files or directories from being copied into the Docker image during the build process.

 ---

-## Run Commands
+## Dockerfile Execution Commands

-- `CMD`: Defines which code or artifact to run in a container.
-  - Allows runtime arguments.
+- `CMD`: Specifies the command to run when the container starts.
+It can include runtime arguments.

-- `ENTRYPOINT`: Defines entry of the application.
-  - Does **not** allow runtime arguments.
+- `ENTRYPOINT`: Defines the main command for the container but does not allow runtime arguments.

-- `EXPOSE`: Defines on which port you want to access the application.
+- `EXPOSE`: Exposes a port for access to the container's service.

-- `ENV`: Defines environment variables of the application.
+- `ENV`: Sets environment variables within the container.

-- `WORKDIR`: Defines the working directory to keep the files inside the container.
+- `WORKDIR`: Defines the working directory inside the container.

-- `USER`: To create a user account.
+- `USER`: Specifies the user account for running the container.

 ---

-## Role
+## Purpose of the Dockerfile

-- Collect Environment Variables
+- Collect necessary environment variables.

-- Port Number
-- DB Endpoints
+- Define the port number and database connection details for the container.

 ---

-## Writing Dockerfile - 7 Steps
+## Steps to Write a Dockerfile

-1. Identify the base image of the application.
+1. Choose the base image for the application.

-2. Create a work directory.
+2. Set the working directory inside the container.

-3. Copy the dependencies into Docker image.
+3. Copy necessary dependencies into the container.

-4. Install the dependencies.
+4. Install the required packages.

-5. Copy whole source code from local machine to Docker image.
+5. Copy the source code from the host machine into the container.

-6. Define the expose port number.
+6. Specify the port to expose for external access.

-7. Mention the command to run the application in the container.
+7. Set the command to run the application within the container.

 ---

-## Docker Build & Push Example
+## Example: Build & Push a Docker Image

 ```bash
 git clone -b master https://github.com/Tejas1546/gitses.git